FeanorTheElf/he-ring/examples/bgv_basics/Readme.md

 Since deciding when (and how) to modulus-switch, and the manual management of ciphertext moduli, is quite a difficult task, it is extremely helpful for many applications if this is done automatically (like e.g. in HElib).
 This is also planned for HE-Ring, and a WIP implementation is available as [`crate::bgv::modswitch::BGVModswitchStrategy`] and [`crate::bgv::modswitch::DefaultModswitchStrategy`].
-The main difficulty here is that a good strategy for modulus-switching requires good estimates on the noise of ciphertexts, and the only current noise estimator [`crate::bgv::modswitch::NaiveBGVNoiseEstimator`] does not provide very high quality estimates.
+The main difficulty here is that a good strategy for modulus-switching requires good estimates on the noise of ciphertexts, and the only current noise estimator [`crate::bgv::noise_estimator::NaiveBGVNoiseEstimator`] does not provide very high quality estimates.
 Nevertheless, I have already used this system with some success.
 For example, we could implement the above evaluation instead as follows:
 ```rust